Porcelain Veneers Durham, NC

 Porcelain Veneers in Durham, NC

-If you are looking to achieve a complete smile makeover, porcelain veneers could be the perfect cosmetic dentistry solution for you.
-Utilizing thin porcelain shells, porcelain veneers are attached to your existing dental structures to conceal major or minor imperfections.
-Porcelain veneers give patients complete control over their smile aesthetics.
+If you are looking to achieve a complete smile makeover, porcelain veneers could be the perfect cosmetic dentistry solution.
+With thin porcelain shells, veneers are attached to your existing dental structures to conceal major or minor imperfections.
+They give patients complete control over their smile aesthetics.

 • Minor chips and cracks